 I found the problem to solve with this company, when I was doing my cross-border e-commerce startup in Indonesia, five years ago.
 I operated the influencer marketing campaign with local celebrities and influencers.
 Then I realized three things.
 First, influencer marketing is the next big thing.
 Second, the fake follower is the problem, and it’s happening in every country.
 Third, I can solve this problem with the data validation and make the influencers’ fees reasonable based on the value.
 So, I finalized the initial deck with those ideas and started PERSONA MEDIA.

 As a UX designer and scriptwriter, I kept focussing on the personal characters.
 It helps me understand influencers more.
 And I can analyze the numbers on social media because I came to be the project manager and understood how database and backend technologies work after various projects with the engineers.
-Understanding a person and analyzing the data, these two pillars are essential facts to do this business.
-And it made me start this company and find a way to grow.
+Understanding a person and analyzing the data; these two pillars are essential facts to do this business.
+Even when businesses don’t understand the data, they can use a data engineering consulting service to help the understand so that they can market their products accordingly to the right demographics.
+Without understanding and analyzing the data, businesses could be conducting business in the completely wrong direction, wasting numerous resources.
+And this made me start this company and find a way to grow.